 - The data is integrated from various pipelines to match a particular schema.

-- The data must undergo the extract, transform, load (ETL) process before being loaded in the data warehouse.
+- The data must undergo the ETL process before being loaded in the data warehouse.

 - The data warehouse allows the data to be analyzed based on time-variant metrics by storing data in specific intervals such as monthly or weekly.